AssPennyFoundation/AssPennies/README.md

 RPC: 21000
 P2P: 21007

+## Contributing to this project
+If you want to contribute to the project:

+* Fork this repo
+* Commit changes to your forked repo
+* Submit a pull request when your feature or bug fix is ready

 ## You think you're better than me?
 You don't pull down 8 figures a year without having it _together_.